8. Build check errors

 Screenshot of the failed check in Studio Checks page

-Studio identifies the subgraph that failed to compose and indicates what went wrong in the process.
-And because failing composition means no new is generated, the continues to process requests based on its existing valid version of the .
-So even though the Accounts team's changes aren't working, clients using the staging variant of the graph don't encounter any errors!
+identifies the that failed to compose and indicates what went wrong in the process.
+And because failing means no new is generated, the continues to process requests based on its existing valid version of the supergraph schema.
+So even though the Accounts team's changes aren't working, clients using the staging of the don't encounter any errors!
 This gives the Accounts team a chance to review the error and push a fix before merging their PR.

 This is the error we see: